Birth weight: Environmental factors

 Environmental factors, including exposure of the mother to secondhand smoke can be a factor in determining the birth weight of child.
-In 2014, 13% of children exposed to smoke were born with low birth weight compared with 7.5% of those children born to nonsmokers.
+In 2014, 13% of children exposed to smoke were born with low birth weight compared with 8% of those children born to nonsmokers.
 Children born to mothers who smoked or were exposed to secondhand smoke are more likely to develop health problems earlier in life such as neurodevelopmental delays.

 When mothers actively smoke during pregnancy, their child is at a higher risk of being born with a low birth weight.
-Smoking can also be a stress management tool used by expecting mothers.
+Unfortunately, smoking is sometimes used as a stress management tool by expecting mothers.
 There is some support for lower socioeconomic status of the parents being a determinant of low birth weight, but there is conflicting evidence, as socioeconomic status is tied to many other factors.

 Neonatal care

 Most babies admitted to the NICU are born before 37 weeks of pregnancy or have low birth weight which is less than 5.5 lb.
 They could also have a medical condition that requires special care.
 In the United States nearly half a million babies are born preterm.
 Because of this, many of these babies also have low birth weights.
-There are four levels of care in the neonatal care units: Intensive Care, High Dependency Care, Low Dependency, and Transitional Care:
+There are four levels of care in the neonatal care units: intensive care, high dependency care, low dependency, and transitional care: